Fong20/TryHackMe/Jr Penetration Tester/Intro to SSRF.md

-# SSRF (Server-Side Request Forgery) Notes
+# Intro to SSRF

 ## What is SSRF?
-- SSRF allows an attacker to make the web server send a crafted HTTP request to a resource of the attacker's choice.
+- SSRF (Server-Side Request Forgery) allows an attacker to make the web server send a crafted HTTP request to a resource of the attacker's choice.
 - Two types:
   - Regular SSRF: Response returned to attacker.
   - Blind SSRF: No response shown to attacker.